Facts you Must Know before Deciding to Dropship or Buy Wholesale

 It stands to reason that if you buy wholesale, you will get products at lower prices, which will be a fair deal for your brand new store.
 Besides, later on, you will put retail prices on the products you have bought, which will lead to a bigger profit for each sale.
 In addition, when teaming up with a wholesaler and buying larger quantities of products, dropshippers get many other benefits, including special discounts.

 As compared to dropshipping, where you don’t have control over your supplier’s operations, when buying wholesale, you control your business processes.
-If you have a dropshipping supplier, you can never be one hundred percent sure that he will deliver premium services at all times.
-Due to this, buying wholesale is a better option for those who want to have total control of their services.
+If you have a dropshipping supplier, especially one that is known for complaints and bad reviews, you can risk not getting premium services at all times.